 - How To Secure/Protect Your SmartPhones Against Attacks From Virus,Hackers or Theft

 - Does your search engine respect your privacy?

 2. Don’t Flaunt Your Wealth Online

-Some of us are of the habits of flaunting our wealth or belongings online.
+Some of us are of the habit of flaunting our wealth or belongings online.
 For your own safety, I would say you should either desist from this habit or do it in moderation.
 Not everyone that follows us on social media has our interest at heart.
 Think about the welfare of your loved ones as well.
-Maybe they can’t get you, what about your kids? wife or siblings?
+Maybe they can’t get you, what about your kids? wife, or siblings?
 Don’t be deceived, bad guys can trace you if they want to. so please don’t give them a reason to.
-Ostentatious wealth display is magnetic to hackers and thieves same way sugar is to ants.
+Ostentatious wealth display is magnetic to hackers and thieves the same way sugar is to ants.